Lepiota anupama: Description

 The fruit bodies of Lepiota anupama have caps that are first convex before flattening out in maturity, often developing a shallow umbo.
 The cap attains a diameter of 1.5–2.0 cm.
-The color of the cap surface ranges from brownish grey to reddish gray.
+The color of the cap surface ranges from brownish-grey to reddish-gray.
 Its surface has flaky scales that are more concentrated near the center.
-There are fine radial grooves near the cap margin; young specimens, the margin is curved inward, but it straightens as it ages, and eventually develops cracks.
+There are fine radial grooves near the cap margin; in young specimens, the margin is curved inward, but it straightens as it ages, and eventually develops cracks.
 The gills are white, and free from attachment to the stem.
 They are crowded together closely, and there are 2–3 tiers of lamellulae (short gills that do not extend completely from the cap margin to the stem).
 Viewed with a hand lens, the gill edges appear to have fringes.
 The white stem is centrally attached to the cap, roughly cylindrical with a slight widening towards the base, and measures 2.3–4.0 cm long by 2–3 mm wide.
 Initially solid, the stem becomes hollow in age.
 The stem has a membranous, whitish ring on its upper half.
 The flesh is thin, white, and lacks any distinctive odor.

 Lepiota anupama produces a white spore print.
-The spores are roughly elliptical in shape, thick-walled, hyaline (translucent), and measure 5–7 by 3.5–5 µm.
+The spores are roughly elliptical in shape, thick-walled, hyaline (translucent), and measure 5–7 by 3.5–5 μm.
 Spores contain refractive oil droplets.
-The basidia (spore-bearing cells) are club-shaped, four-spored with sterigmata up to 3 µm long, and measure 14–20 by 7–10 µm.
+The basidia (spore-bearing cells) are club-shaped, four-spored with sterigmata up to 3 μm long, and measure 14–20 by 7–10 μm.